IntersectMBO/cardano-db-sync/doc/validation.md

 ## Runtime Reward Validations

--- TODO: Vince - probably too late unless we deprecate, but could this be a command line argument?

 Due to recent issues with reward related tables, extra validation was added.
 When that validation fails, there are now two options. `db-sync` can abort or continue running.
 The behaviour is specified by the presence or absence of the `DbSyncAbortOnPanic` environemnt variable.
 If the